igayoso/WhatsBot/README.md

 ***
 2015-03-18: WhatsBot v1.0 is released.
 It comes with more features (or less, Thread System and Object Parser will come in 1.1/2 update).
 The code is a lot better than v0.2b (CodeClimate 3.03 => 3.7).
 If you want to help, you are welcome ;)
 ***
-2015-03-31: With @alvarodh we are working in WhatsBot 2.
+2015-03-31: With @alvarodh5 we are working in WhatsBot 2.
 We are making tests in a new bot, WhatsBot Relay (<https://github.com/fermino/WhatsBot-Relay>).
 Some features that it will have, will come in WhatsBot 2.

 *WhatsBot development is stopped right now (you can always make issues or pull requests)*